adeo/mozaic-design-system/src/pages/getStarted/developers/websetupexample.md

 ---
-title: 'Web dev tuto'
+title: 'Web setup example'
-order: 1
+order: 2
 ---

-# Configure your development environment
+# Setup your env using npm scripts

-**Follow this short tutorial to be up and running with Garden in a small new project**
+In this example, in order to familiarize with garden, we will setup a simple web dev environement :

+- Install and configure our postcss build pipeline
+- Import our first garden SCSS tools and settings, and use them
+- Configure stylelinnt to auto-fix our styling mistakes
+- Build a live-reload dev server and use Garden static assets in our project

-You have read the presentation tab and followed the installation steps (or [you should](/getStarted/developers/)).
+You have read [the presentation tab and followed the installation steps](/getStarted/developers/) (or you should have).

 Now you should have :